Ganeshwebdeveloper/SRLogistics/DEPLOYMENT.md

 Common issues:
 - **npm install fails**: Check if all dependencies are in `package.json`
 - **Build fails**: Check for TypeScript errors locally with `npm run check`
+- **Replit plugin errors**: The project uses Replit-specific development plugins that aren't available on Render.com.
+The `scripts/build-render.sh` script automatically creates stub versions of these plugins during the build process, so this should not cause issues

 ### Database Connection Issues